We Bring Factory Farming Into The Open

 HOW ANIMALSBEHINDCLOSEDDOORS CAME TO BE

-Gerry Boland, the founder of animalsbehindcloseddoors was born into a middle-class Dublin family.
+Gerry Boland, the founder of animalsbehindcloseddoors, was born into a middle-class Dublin family.
 His father was a civil servant, his mother stayed at home to raise the four children, three boys and a girl.
 Gerry was the youngest.
 They ate meat most days, and fish on a Friday.
 Shepherd’s Pie.
 Mutton.
 Beef Stew.
+Lamb Chops.
 Sausages.
 Rashers.
 Black Pudding.
 Liver.
 Kidney.
 Roast beef on a Sunday.
 They didn’t eat animals; they ate meat.
-Like most people, the Bolands didn’t think of the food on their plates as having once being fully- alive, sentient beings.
+Like most people, the Bolands didn’t think of the food on their plates as having once being fully-alive, sentient beings.
 Meat and fish was the norm.
 Vegetarian meals were never on the family menu.

 The majority didn’t stop, yet everyone who passed was aware of what they were calling for: the end of animal exploitation and abuse.
 Many people did approach the stand.
 They engaged in discussion, they signed petitions, they took away leaflets to distribute themselves.
 Some signed up as regular volunteers.
 Many arrived as carnivores and left an hour later as vegetarians or vegans.

-That initial period of ABCD campaigning is over now.
+That initial period of ABCD campaigning is over.

-Now he is suggesting that people should give serious consideration to giving up eating animals altogether.
+Now, when asked, he responds by saying that people should give serious consideration to giving up eating animals altogether.

-Higher welfare may alleviate some of the suffering but it is absolutely not the answer; the answer is to stop eating animals and adopt a plant- based lifestyle.
+Higher welfare may alleviate some of the suffering but it is not the answer; the answer is to stop eating animals and adopt a plant- based lifestyle.
+For the animals.
+For the planet.
+For your peace of mind.